 Tip #3: Buying feed

-Milk that you are feeding the calf is very important.
+Milk replacer you are feeding the calf is very important.
 There are many brands of milk on the market and they each are probably a little different.
 Some are a little more expensive than others and there is a reason for that.
 It is important you pick a good milk replacer for the calf.

-I always bought all milk replacer.
+I always bought all milk replace..
 My calves did well on it and they grew fast.
 I stayed away from the soy milk replacers.
 Check your labels if you are buying milk replacer and look for a good quality replacer.

 The past 12 years I have raised my bottle calves on goats milk.
 They grow really well and put on weight.
 This is a good alternative to buying milk replacer.
 I already have the goats so for me this is very cost effective.

 - If you choose to feed your calf on a bottle make sure you have a bottle on hand.

 - You may also need a calf tuber.
 If you can’t get your calf to drink a bottle tubing is an option.
 It is not my favorite way of doing things but sometimes it is necessary.

 - We raise natural beef so we try to stay away from giving our calves different shots, but if you choose to give shots make sure you have syringes, needles and the shot ready for them.